sentenz/convention/about/software-testing.md

 [Test fixture](https://code-craftsmanship-saturdays.gitbook.io/software-testing-fundamentals/test-fixtures) is used as environment to consistently test item, device, or piece of software.
 Test fixtures initialize test functions.
 They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.
 Initialization may setup services, state, or other operating environments.

+## Fuzzing

+[Fuzz testing](https://www.synopsys.com/glossary/what-is-fuzz-testing.html) or fuzzing is an automated black box software testing method that injects invalid, malformed, or unexpected inputs into a system to reveal software defects and vulnerabilities.
+A fuzzing tool injects these inputs into the system and then monitors for exceptions such as crashes or information leakage.

 ## See also

 - Atlassian [Software Testing](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing) article.